 Gluten-free food in Italy: supermarkets

-In Italy you can also go to all the supermarkets to find gluten-free products.
-You also have a Lidl here that is very convenient.
+In Italy, you can also find gluten-free products in all supermarkets.
+You also have a Lidl here which is very good.
 So very ideal if you have a camping vacation or vacation home/villa.
-I was particularly pleasantly surprised when I came across the Coop in Riva del Garda, which had a gluten-free section that I could only dream of!
+I was especially pleasantly surprised when I came across the Coop in Riva del Garda with a gluten-free section that was truly amazing!
 Below is a picture of the shelf.
-I came across products here that I had never come across before in the Netherlands.
-I’m also right size and have been back here several times to do my shopping.
-Of course for the return trip (we were with the car anyway) the trunk filled!
-To this day, I still haven’t found buns in the Netherlands that were as good as those at the Coop in Italy.
+I encountered products here that I had not encountered before in the Netherlands.
+I bought a lot and went back several times to do my shopping.
+Of course, on the way back (we were in the car anyway) I stuffed the entire trunk!
+To this day, I still haven’t found buns in Holland that taste as good as the ones from Coop in Italy.

-As you can see, gluten-free food is no problem at all in Italy.
+As you can see, eating gluten-free in Italy is no problem at all.
 The selection is very extensive, diverse and very tasty.
-It doesn’t matter whether you’re in a small village or a big city, you can go almost anywhere.
-Otherwise, you can always fall back on a supermarket or McDonald’s, of course.
-So are you touring by car and not prepared for anything?
-Then you’ll manage more than fine in the land of pasta and pizza.
+It makes little difference whether you are in a small village or a big city.
+Otherwise you can always fall back on a supermarket or McDonald’s of course.
+So are you touring by car and nothing prepared?
+Then you will be more than fine in the land of pasta and pizza.